Unknotting numbers of 2-spheres in the 4-sphere: Algebraic lower bounds

 As a first application of \autoref{inequalities}, we show that any natural number can occur as the Casson-Whitney number of a 2-knot.
 We will make use of determinants in the following proposition and in \autoref{thm:algadd}, which we introduce now.

-The \bit{determinant} of a 2-knot $K$ is defined in \cite{joseph20190concordance} as the positive generator of the evaluation of the Alexander ideal at $t=-1$, i.e.\ $\Delta (K)|_{-1}:=n$, where $n>0$ is the generator of the ideal $\{f(-1):f(t)\in\Delta(K)\}\subseteq\mathbb{Z}$.
-As with classical knots this is always an odd integer, and in \cite{joseph20190concordance}, Proposition 5.9, it is shown that even twist-spinning preserves the determinant, while odd twist-spins always have determinant 1.
+The Alexander module of a 2-knot is the first homology of the infinite cyclic cover, viewed as a $\mathbb{Z}[t^{\pm 1}]$-module.
+The \bit{determinant} of a 2-knot $K$ is defined in \cite{joseph20190concordance} as the positive generator of the evaluation of the Alexander ideal at $t=-1$, i.e.\ $\Delta (K)|_{-1}:=n$, where $n>0$ is the generator of the principal ideal $\{f(-1):f(t)\in\Delta(K)\}\subseteq\mathbb{Z}$.
+Equivalently, it is the order of the $\mathbb{Z}$-module induced by setting $t=-1$ in the Alexander module.
+As with classical knots this is always an odd integer, and in \cite[Proposition 5.9]{joseph20190concordance} it is shown that even twist-spinning preserves the determinant, while odd twist-spins always have determinant 1.
 The classical fact that a 1-knot $k$ admits a Fox $p$-coloring for prime $p$ if and only if $p$ divides the classical determinant $|\Delta_k(-1)|$, where $\Delta_k(t)$ is the Alexander polynomial of $k$, carries over without change to this definition of determinant for nonprincipal ideals.
+A \bit{Fox $p$-coloring} of a 2-knot is a surjection from its knot group onto the dihedral group $D_p\cong \mathbb{Z}_{p}\rtimes \mathbb{Z}_2$, which sends meridians of the 2-knot to reflections.

 \begin{proposition} Let $n \in \mathbb{N}$.
 Then there exists a 2-knot $K$ with $\ufw(K)=n$. \end{proposition}

 \begin{proof} Let $J$ be any 2-knot with $\ufw(J)=1$ and Nakanishi index $m(J)=1$, for instance $J$ could be any even twist-spin of a 2-bridge knot, by \autoref{thm:2bridgecw}: 2-bridge knots have nontrivial determinants, which are preserved by even twist-spinning \cite{joseph20190concordance}.
 Therefore the Alexander module of $J$ is nontrivial, so it must be cyclic since it is a quotient of the original 2-bridge knot's Alexander module.